akirov/ImgMatch/README.md

   - use OpenCV's compareHist()
   - HOG + SVM option?

+- If we want to modify the image e. g. to display matching points, think how to do it - where and how to store processed images.

 - Implement SIFT / SURF / FAST / ORB modules using OpenCV:
   - need to call a decoration function to add matching points before displaying the images